wolfervo/getandcleandataproject/README.md

 Unzip test files from the "UCI HAR Dataset/test/" folder and assign the dataframes to named objects:

-      1. unzip "sbuject_test" and set column name as "subject"; assign as "sub"
+      1. unzip "sbuject_test" and set column name as "subject"; assign as "sub2"
-      2. unzip "y_test" and set column name as "activity"; assign as "y"
+      2. unzip "y_test" and set column name as "activity"; assign as "y2"
-      3. unzip "x_test" and set column names as the features character vector; assign as "x" Create a dataframe: cbind() sub, y and x together; assign as "test"
+      3. unzip "x_test" and set column names as the features character vector; assign as "x2" Create a dataframe: cbind() sub, y and x together; assign as "test"

 Create a dataframe: rbind() train and test together; assign as "comp".

-comp should be a dataframe of 10,299 observations of 563 variables.
+comp should be a dataframe of 10,299 observations on 563 variables.

 Remove the temporary file.